statespace-ai/toolfront/README.md

 <summary><strong>How do I troubleshoot connection issues?</strong></summary>
 <br>

-Run the `uvx toolfront` or `docker run` commands with your database URLs directly from the command line.
+Run the `uv run toolfront` or `docker run` commands with your database URLs directly from the command line.
 ToolFront automatically tests all connections before starting and shows detailed error messages if any connection fails.

 If you're still having trouble, double-check your database URLs using the examples in the [Databases section](#databases) above.